Haxos/RES_Labo-HTTPInfra/README.md

 We used `ip_hash` because we are on the default version of NGINX.
 The best way is to use the directive `sticky route $route_cookie $route_uri;` but it requires to have NGINX Plus.

 ## Dynamic cluster management
-To add or remove nodes we use the command `docker-compose scale <service>=<number>` with `<service>` been the name of the service and `<number>` the total number of instance.
+To add or remove nodes we use the command `docker-compose scale <service>=<number>` with `<service>` being the name of the service and `<number>` the total amount of instances.

 For instance, if we want to have a total of 4 `apache` services, we can run `docker-compose scale apache=4`.
-Afterward we want to have 2 `apache` services and 2 `express` services then we run the command `docker-compose scale apache=2 express=2`.
+Afterward, if we want to have 2 `apache` services and 2 `express` services then we run the command `docker-compose scale apache=2 express=2`.
 It will scale down the `apache` service and scale up the `express` service.

-The downsides of this method is that we need to know how many services (total number) we need, we cannot just say we add one more `apache` and this command is deprecated with docker-compose 3 and the command suggested by the official documentation, `docker-compose up --scale <service>=<number>`, has a different behavior and will restart all services.
+The downsides of this method are that we need to know how many services (total number) we need, we cannot just say we want to add one more `apache`.
+This command is also deprecated with docker-compose 3 and the command suggested by the official documentation, `docker-compose up --scale <service>=<number>`, has a different behavior and will restart all running services.

+## Management UI
+We've made a simple management UI to be able to suspend, resume, restart or delete containers.

+As we both are not familiar with ExpressJS, we decided to use a php package (and it was fun to check if it realy works).

+Contrary to our first php-fpm container, we decided here to make a self-contained container without external dependencies or volumes.
+This means that the sources are embedded inside the image, wich is much more annoying to develop because testing it requires to rebuild the image.

+The only thing we have to share is the docker socket on the docker VM in order for the application on the container to be able to interact with docker.

+Our UI is able to do the following operations:
+- List images and show diverse info such as creation date and image size
+- List containers and show diverse info such as status or ip addresses
+- Create a container from an image.
+This is not realy usable as is, because it doesn't do all what docker-compose does such as volumes and network binding, hostnames assignment, etc. This would require much more work to have it working
+- Pause a container
+- Resume (unpause) a paused container
+- Restart a container
+- Delete a container (stopping it first)